Bratislava, Slovakia – Apple Pay might soon be available in all Central European countries.

 There has been ongoing rumors about an Apple Pay launch in Slovakia since March this year, although the new venture appears to have been delayed for several months.

-Apple Pay completes roll-out in Central Europe
+Completing the roll-out in Central Europe

 If confirmed, it means Apple’s payment services will now be available in all Central European countries, after a February launch in the Czech Republic and a May roll-out in Hungary.
 Apple’s mobile payment system had already been available in Poland for some time.